iNtEgraIR2021/dezip/BUILD.md

 dezip writes to three subdirectories of the working directory: `root` is the web root, `meta` contains metadata about each archive, and `text` contains searchable renderings of markdown files.  if you want to run dezip from a different directory, make sure to copy or symlink `root/dezip.js` and `root/style.css` in order for javascript and css to work.

-to enable syntax highlighting, set the `DEZIP_SYNTAX` environment variable to a directory full of textmate language grammar files in `.plist` or `.tmLanguage` format.  here's the one i'm using: https://dezip.org/syntax-2020-01-17.zip.
+syntax highlighting is handled on the frontend via the [highlight.js](https://highlightjs.org/) library.

-dezip.org routes http requests through nginx&mdash;rendered files are served directly from the filesystem, and other requests are forwarded to the dezip service itself.  here's a snippet of nginx config file which may be helpful if you're interested in doing that too:
+dezip can route http requests through nginx (or other reverse proxy) so that rendered files are served directly from the filesystem, and other requests are forwarded to the dezip service itself.  here's a snippet of nginx config file which may be helpful if you're interested in doing that:
 ```
 root /home/dezip/root;
 index hidden.from.dezip.html;